Choir and music

 Return of Choral Evensong

-After drawing up risk assessments based on the latest advice from the government, the Church of England, and the Royal School of Church Music, we are currently planning for the return of choral evensong to St. Andrew's on Sunday 4th October.
+Risk assessments have been drawn up based on the latest advice from the government, the Church of England, and the Royal School of Church Music,.

 Below is a summary of the key conditions that will be observed to try to keep everybody as safe as possible.